IBM/Ionic-MFP-App/README.md

 &lt;/mfp:adapter&gt;
 </code></pre>

-### 5.4 Specify Object Storage credentials in MFP Adapter
+### 5.4 Specify Cloud Object Storage credentials in MFP Adapter

+Open `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` and update the following properties to point to the Cloud Object Storage created in [Step 3](#step-3-create-ibm-cloud-object-storage-service-and-populate-it-with-sample-data).
+  * Specify value for `bucketName` as created in [Step 3.1](#31-create-ibm-cloud-object-storage).
-Update `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` as below.
-Specify values for `bucketName`, `serviceId` and `apiKey`.
-While creating the bucket in [Step 3.1](#31-create-ibm-cloud-object-storage), if you selected a different Location/Resiliency, then update the `endpointURL` as per the specification in https://console.bluemix.net/docs/services/cloud-object-storage/basics/endpoints.html#select-regions-and-endpoints.
+  * Specify `serviceId` and `apiKey` created in [Step 3.2](#32-create-service-id-and-api-key-for-accessing-objects).
+  * While creating the bucket in [Step 3.1](#31-create-ibm-cloud-object-storage), if you selected a different Location/Resiliency, then update the `endpointURL` as per the specification in https://console.bluemix.net/docs/services/cloud-object-storage/basics/endpoints.html#select-regions-and-endpoints.

 <pre><code>
 &lt;mfp:adapter name="MyWardData" ...&gt;